VikParuchuri/marker/README.md

 # Thanks

-This work would not have been possible without amazing open source models and datasets, including:
+This work would not have been possible without amazing open source models and datasets, including (but not limited to):

 - Nougat from Meta
 - Layoutlmv3 from Microsoft
 - DocLayNet from IBM
-- BLOOM from BigScience
+- ByT5 from Google